Welcome to the roof of Australia!

 All cardboard packaging is sourced from recycled material.

-All waste paper and cardboard is recycled.
+All waste paper and cardboard is reused or recycled.

 We reuse cartons received at SMC with supplies, ingredients etc for packing client orders whenever possible.